 About Us

 Once a week, a group of cheerful volunteers arrive at St Nicholas’ Church Hall on Summer Road to start setting up for the morning.
-For 3 and a half hours every Tuesday morning, a group of dedicated people, some with experience, others with just kindness give their time to make a difference to the small number of people living in the community that need help, support, advice or just company.
-We are closed for just one Tuesday a year, usually the immediate Tuesday after Christmas.
-We offer a reliable and welcoming centre of hope.
+For 3 and a half hours every Tuesday morning, a group of dedicated people, some with experience, all with kindness give their time to make a difference to the small number of people living in the community needing help, support, advice or just company.
+We offer a reliable and welcoming centre of hope and all are welcome.

 What happens during the Community Hub on Tuesdays Mornings?

-This is run by trained volunteers from Princess Alice Hospice who enjoy privacy in their own space to help those in need
+The cafe is run by trained volunteers from Princess Alice Hospice in a quiet and private space to help those in need.

-Our two big annual events: The Summer BBQ and the Christmas lunch, kindly sponsored by Colets.
+We hold two big annual events: the Summer BBQ and the Christmas lunch, which is kindly sponsored by Colets.

 Quite often we are accompanied by St Nicholas’ organist Angus playing the piano too!